 As well as your rent you must also pay a service charge that will not be covered by housing benefit.
 The service charge covers the cost of personal utilities, i.e. gas, water, electricity, and use of SafeSpace facilities, equipment and WIFI.

 We also have a communal arts, crafts and music activity room.
 It hosts a piano, drum kit and guitar along with various arts and crafts facilities for use by everyone.
-Arts and crafts activities held include; canvas painting, card mating, creative CV’s and support planning, egg decorating, collages, sewing and weaving, knitting graffiti art, word art and clothes making.
+Arts and crafts activities held include; canvas painting, card making, creative CV’s, collages, sewing and weaving, knitting graffiti art, word art and clothes making.

 We make the most of the great Wi-Fi signal in the reception by providing an IT bar so you can get online.
 We also run IT skills sessions, job clubs, homework clubs, home hunting clubs, CV writing on a regular basis.
 We also work closely with the local colleges and training providers who attend and support young in gaining qualifications in IT, numeracy and literacy.